WalkInTheDark/learngit/readme.txt

-this is a content
-this is a content
-this is a content
-this is a content
-this is a different content
+this is my first step!